amplitude/redux-query/docs/query-configs.md

 ## Transform and update

-With a successful query, there are two staged in which a response is transformed before storing the result in the entities state: transform and update.
+With a successful query, there are two steps in which a response is handled before storing the result in the entities state: the "transform" step and the "update" step.

-Transform is the first step, where you can massage the data to get it ready for the update step.
-The transform step might involve normalizing the response data or simply transforming it to fit your entity schema.
+"Transform" is the first step.
+This typically involves normalizing the response data and transforming it to fit your entity schema.
+After the data has gone through the "transform" step, it gets passed to the "update" functions, where it is then reconciled with the previously-stored entity state.

-Update is the final step, where you reconcile the new data with the previously stored entities state.
+See the examples below for how this looks in practice, and read the [transform functions](#transform-functions) and [update functions](#update-functions) sections below for more API details.

 ## Optimistic updates

 Optimistic updates are handled similarly to updates, but they obviously don't have the new data, just the previous.

-When optimistic updates fail, you can specifiy rollback behavior to undo that optimistic update.
+When optimistic updates fail, you can specify rollback behavior to undo that optimistic update.
 If you don't specify a rollback behaivor, redux-query will simply revert the entity state to the value that was saved before the optimistic update took place.
 This is only a concern if you are dealing with an entity that is a collection (like an array of map) that could be affected by multiple simultaneous mutations.

 ## Basic example